hauze-v/web-dev/mdn-css/css-building-blocks/sizing-items-in-css/NOTES.md

 You might expect for exxample the percentage top and bottom margins to be a percentage of the element's height, and the percentage left and right margins to be a percentage of the element's width.
 However, that's not the case!

 When you use margin and padding set in percentages, the value is calculated from the **inline size** - therefore the width when working in a horizontal language.
 In our example, all of the margins and padding are 10% of the width.
 This means you can have equal size margins and padding all around the box.
 This is a fact worth remembering if you do use percentages in this way.

+## Min and Max Sizes ##
+In addition to giving things a fixed size, we can ask CSS to give an element a minimum or a maximum size.
+If you have a box that might contain a variable amount of content, and you always want it to be at *least* a certain height, you could set the `min-height` property on it.
+The box will always be at least this height, but will then grow taller if there is more content than the box has space for at its minimum height.

+This is very useful for dealing with variable amounts of content while avoiding overflow.

+A common use of `max-width` is to cause images to scale down if there is not enough space to display them at their intrinsic width, while making sure they don't become larger than that width.

+This technique is used to make images *responsive*, so that when viewed on a smaller device they scale down appropriately.
+You should however not use this technique to load in really large images and then scale them down in the browser.
+Images should be appropriately sized to be no larger than they need to be for the largest size they are displayed in the design.

+Downloading overly large images will casue your site to become slow, and it can cost users more money if they are on a metered connection.